nuxt/website-v2/content/fr/integrations/deployments/nginx.md

 ---
 template: guide
 title: NGINX
-description: How to use nginx as a reverse proxy
+description: How to use nginx as a reverse proxy?
 target: Static & Server
 category: deployment
-logo: "/img/modules/categories/deployment.svg"
+logo:
+  light: "/img/partners/dark/Nginx.svg"
+  dark: "/img/partners/light/Nginx.svg"
+---
+# Using NGINX as a reverse proxy

+How to use nginx as a reverse proxy?

 ---

 ```nginx